 This exchange programme will give you an introduction in the Informatics domain.
 It’s actually the first semester of an Informatics bachelor programme.
 Students will gain wide knowledge and competences in the Information Technology domain, providing a perfect starting point for further steps in the world of programming and software development.
 More precisely, this programme consists of courses on Java programming, databases and business administration, and a project for developing a web application.

 What can you expect from us

-The semester consists of 5 modules, mostly with theory lectures as well as practical work sessions, and 1 project in which students work together in groups of up to 5 persons.
-Educational activities will take place interactively in small classes.
+The semester consists of four modules with theory lectures and practical work, and a project in which students work together in groups.
+Educational activities are interactive and take place in small classes.
 Our classes are quite international: Dutch, German (due to our location at the border) and “real” international students.
 Speaking English is the standard.

 What do we expect from you